Lerg/docs/content/plugin/facebook/_index.md

 ## Overview

-The [facebook](https://marketplace.coronalabs.com/plugin/facebook) plugin integrates the Facebook SDK version 5.0.1, currently only analytics and deferred applinks are implemented.
+The Facebook plugin integrates the Facebook SDK version 5.0.1, currently only analytics and deferred applinks are implemented.
 This plugin is incompatible with the standard `facebook.v4` plugin by Corona Labs.
+To get access to the plugin, you need to support me on Patreon https://www.patreon.com/lerg

 It is advised to get familiar with official Facebook SDK documentation.